-General McKenzie was in charge of the Navy, and he was visiting his colleague General Marshall, who was in charge of the Army.
-McKenzie arrives at the military camp and is greeted by Marshall.
-They both walk around the place, and McKensie asks: "So how are your men?"
-"Very well trained, Gral.
-McKenzie."
+General Peter Pollock, the Navy Chief was visiting his colleague General Marshall, who was in charge of the Army.
+General Pollock arrives at the military camp and is greeted by Marshall.
+They both walk around the place, and Pollock asks: "So how are your men Marshall?"
+"Very well trained, Peter."
 "I hope so.
 You see, my men over at the Navy are so well trained, you could see they're the bravest men all over the country."
 "Well, my men are very brave, too."
 "I'd like to see that."
-So Marshall calls private Cooper and says: "Private Johnson!
-I want you to stop that tank coming ... read more
+So Marshall calls an under-trainee and says: "James!
+I want you to stop that tank coming here with yo ... read more

 0